abiddiscombe/whereabouts/README.md

 Each GeoJSON point feature is stored as a unique document in MongoDB; documents are stored in a collection named `features`.
 The properties of the feature much contain the following attribution, but additional key-value pairs can also be added and these will appear in the search results.
 - `fid` -  A Feature ID that is unique to a feature and thus can be used to identify it.
 MongoDB's default `_id` value is not revealed via the API.
 - `name` - A name for each feature which can be set to any string.
 Duplicate names are valid.
-- `class` - A classification value which can be used to filter queries further.
-A class must be a string with no spaces or special characters.
+- `class` - A classification string which can be used to filter a response.
+No special characters permitted.

-Geospatial capabilities are provided by setting MongoDB's `2Dsphere` index on the `geometry.coordinates` field.
-The server facilitates request validation and error handling prior to queries reaching the database.
+### Index Configuration
+- `2Dsphere` index on `geometry.coordinates`\
+Required to provide geospatial capabilities.
+- `regular` index on `properties.class`\
+Required for efficient use of the `distinct` operation. **Not configuring this index will result in very high [RPUs](https://www.mongodb.com/pricing) per request when using MongoDB Atlas**.

 ## Deployment Instructions
 The server image is [published to Docker Hub](https://hub.docker.com/r/abiddiscombe/whereabouts) as `abiddiscombe/whereabouts`.
 The image accepts the following environment variables: